stephenberry/glaze/docs/partial-read.md

 expect(obj.at("2") = 2);
 ```

-Example: read only the fields present in a struct
+Example: read only the fields present in a struct and then short circuit the parse

 ```c++
 struct partial_struct